arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 #### Modbus TCP Master (Client) and Server (Slave) Mode

-The following image will show how the PLC IDE will welcome you when accessing the Modbus TCP configuration panel.
+The following image will show how the PLC IDE will greet you when accessing the Modbus TCP configuration panel.

 ![Arduino PLC IDE - Modbus Role Configuration](assets/opta_plcide_ethernet_config.svg)